MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.it-IT/OfficeUpdates/msp-files-office-2013.md

 [//]: # (DO NOT REMOVE CONTENT START)

-Nella tabella seguente sono elencati i file msp aggiornati a **febbraio 2021.**
+Nella tabella seguente sono elencati i file msp aggiornati a **marzo 2021.**

  [//]: # (DO NOT REMOVE CONTENT END)